arter97/AutoHzPerm/README.md

 For Auto90 to modify the system's display settings automatically, **secure write settings** permission has to be granted.

+If you're rooted, Auto90 will attempt to do this automatically without a help from a computer.
+If you're prompted to do this operation manually while you're rooted, please check if you granted root permissions to Auto90.

 ----------------------

 ### 1. Enable developer mode